UKPLab/intertext-graph/README.md

 # InterText Graph Library

-This is the official repository for the _InterText Graph_ library introduced in the paper _"Revise and Resubmit: An Intertextual Model of Text-based Collaboration in Peer Review"_.
+This is the official repository for the _InterText Graph_ library introduced in the paper _"Revise and Resubmit: An Intertextual Model of Text-based Collaboration in Peer Review"_, see the [paper repository](https://github.com/UKPLab/f1000rd) for more details.

-Have a look at our preprint: [Kuznetsov et al., 2022](https://arxiv.org/abs/2204.10805).

 ## Installation